 Here are some features that CRM software should cover:

 - Attracting new leads

 2.6 Customer support software: Live chat & Help desk

 Modern shoppers require immediate care and support.
 Accordingly, you should always let them know you’re there for them with the readiness for any of their questions.
-This is why live chat and help desk integration come in.
+This reason is why live chat and help desk integration comes in.

 - Proactively trigger a conversation at different points of the buyer journey